flugg/laravel-responder/readme.md

 return Responder::success( $user );
 ```

-This is because the `pivot` field is appended to the related resource.
+The reasoning behind is this, is because the `pivot` field is appended to the related resource.

 #### Creating Transformers